golang/go/gopls/doc/workspace.md

 to create a `go.work` file containing the modules you wish to work on, and set your workspace root to the directory containing the `go.work` file.

-For example, to work on both modules in this repo (`golang.org/x/tools` and `golang.org/x/tools/gopls`), the following suffices:
+For example, suppose this repo is checked out into the `$WORK/tools` directory.
+We can work on both `golang.org/x/tools` and `golang.org/x/tools/gopls` simultaneously by creating a `go.work` file:

 ```
+cd $WORK
 go work init
-go work use . gopls
+go work use tools tools/gopls
 ```

-...followed by opening up the repo root.
+...followed by opening the `$WORK` directory in our editor.

 #### Experimental workspace module (Go 1.17 and earlier)